Suisuroru/Luminol/docs/CONTRIBUTING_EN.md

 ## Development Environment

-Before coding, you need these softwares / tools as Dev Environment.
+Before coding, you need these pieces of software / tools as Dev Environment.

 - `git`
 - `JDK 17 or higher`